-- 1.1 This Protocol has been developed to assist Members by identifying some of the existing provisions in Codes of Conduct, Guidance and Procedure Rules most relevant to dealings with contractors/developers for easy access when advice on individual circumstances is needed.
+- 1.1 This Protocol has been developed to assist Members by identifying some of the existing provisions in Codes of Conduct, Guidance and Procedure Rules most relevant to dealings with existing or would be contractors/developers for easy access when advice on individual circumstances is needed.
 It also extends to include advice on meetings or discussions with external bodies, and in particular private companies, which might at some stage be seeking to benefit from an association with the Council and/or its partner organisations. - 1.2 It is recognised that Members may be contacted by a range of public, private and voluntary organisations for various reasons and in various ways.
 Occasionally this will be to acquaint a Member with an event that is planned for the Member's particular ward.
 However, more often than not the contact will be in the hope that the Member will support a proposal in one way or another. - 1.3 The Code of Conduct for Members sets out general principles which Members must have regard to in the roles they fulfil.
-The Planning Code of Conduct builds upon the Members' Code of Conduct and in relation to planning applications requires Members to declare circumstances where there has been significant contact and indicates that this is where a Member has been contacted on more than 3 occasions by the same person whether that was an applicant or an objector.
+The Planning Code of Conduct builds upon the Members' Code of Conduct and in relation to planning applications requires Members to declare circumstances where there has been significant contact and indicates that this is where a Member has been contacted on more than 4 occasions by the same person whether that was an applicant or an objectormembers should refer to that document on what to do if they are lobbied by a planning applicant or objector. - 1.4 This Protocol covers any situation where a person or business may be seeking a contract, or may already be in a contract, with the Council.
+For example - A company might approach a councillor offering to sell land or buildings to\ - A company might approach a councillor offering to sell land or buildings to the Council at a "good price" - A software company might send a promotional email to a councillor explaining how its products could save the Council money - A company which is not fulfilling its contractual obligations complain to a Cabinet member that it is being "unfairly treated"